ckwalsh/spars/README.md

 particularly within containers.

-Spars was written because I was annoyed at seeing so many nginx worker processes in the ps output of my homelab, serving random static websites. decided to use the opportunity to better understand http servers and the Rust language.
+Spars was written because I was annoyed at seeing so many nginx worker processes in the ps output of my homelab, serving random static websites, and decided to use the opportunity to better understand http servers and the Rust language.

 ## Features